hmteditors/composite-summer21/README.md

 ## Interactive notebooks

 Pluto notebooks in the `simplenbs` directory only run with Pluto 0.15 or higher.
 They use Pluto's new built-in package management, and should load significantly faster (at least after the first use) than traditional Pluto notebooks.
+(Currently, you need to `]add Pluto@main` before using Pluto since 0.15 is not yet registered on juliahub.)

 Pluto notebooks in the `pluto` directory are identical use Julia's generic `Pkg` manager to load libraries, and should run correctly in any version of Pluto.